 Introduction

-uri-template is a Common Lisp implementation of the URI Template proposed standard draft version 01 as a reader macro, used for both creating and parsing URIs.
+uri-template is a Common Lisp implementation of the URI Template proposed standard draft version 01 as a reader macro, used for both creating and parsing (destructuring) URIs.

 (let ((foo 1))

-=> "http://www.example.com/widget/1/parts"
+=> "https://www.example.com/widget/1/parts"

-(uri-template-bind (#Uhttp://www.example.com/{part}/{number})
+(uri-template-bind (#Uhttps://www.example.com/{part}/{number})

 (list part (parse-integer number) %uri-host))